 Mr. Leonard D. Schaeffer, age 58, has served as a director of the Company since March 2004.
-Since 1992, Mr. Schaeffer has been Chairman of the Board of Directors and Chief Executive Officer of WellPoint Health Networks Inc., an insurance organization that owns Blue Cross of California, Blue Cross and Blue Shield of Georgia, Blue Cross and Blue Shield of Missouri, Blue Cross and Blue Shield of Wisconsin and various other organizations.
+Since 1992, Mr. Schaeffer has been Chairman of the Board of Directors and Chief Executive Officer of WellPoint Health Networks Inc., an insurance organization that owns Blue Cross of California, Blue Cross and Blue Shield of Georgia, Blue Cross and Blue Shield of Wisconsin and various other organizations.
 Mr. Schaeffer was the Administrator of the U.S. Health Care Financing Administration from 1978 to 1980.
 He is Chairman of the Board of the National Institute for Health Care Management and a member of the Institute of Medicine.
 Mr. Schaeffer is a director of Allergan, Inc.